tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 They have a nice interactive demo on their landing page showing off the idea (follow the link in the previous paragraph).
 They explain themselves in [this youtube video](https://www.youtube.com/watch?v=DDuGtN-GakA), which is 18 minutes.
 And in their [blog](https://utopia.fyi/blog) they do a good job of covering various aspects of their system.

 It took me a while to wrap my head around it.
-Meaning that I had to sit confused in front of their UI for a while, then read like 6 of their blog articles, then watched their intro video.
-After that I did my civic duty and complained in their youtube comments that their system could be more accessible to newcomers.
+Meaning that I sat confused in front of their UI for a while, then read like 6 of their blog articles, then watched their intro video.
+Then I did my civic duty and complained in their youtube comments that their system could be more accessible to newcomers.

-But in the end I got it.
+But in the end I got it (fingers crossed 🤞🏼).
 And who knows - maybe You wouldn't be reading this guide if this author hadn't gone through an initial period of confusion and frustration.
+That must be at least half of the tutorial industry.

-That can be quite motivating. ([x] refer to myself as 'this author' at least once in my life)
+[x] refer to myself as 'this author'

 #### So, how much do I need to understand to use this thing?

-Well, to follow this guide, you should have a basic understanding of the fundamentals: the basic idea behind it and the 'seeds' utopia uses to generate a system for you, namely: `min`, `max`, `base font size` (called 'font size' in the utopia UI) and `type scale`.
+Well, to follow this guide, you should have a basic understanding of the fundamentals: the basic idea behind utopia and the 'seeds' it uses to generate a system for you, namely: `min`, `max`, `base font size` (called 'font size' in the utopia UI) and `type scale`.

 If You're not in the mood to go through the official resources, here's the way it works, as I see it, unoficially: